-- 1. Complete the Free Application for Federal Student Aid Form online at www.fafsa. ed.gov. - 2.
+- 1. Complete the Free Application for Federal Student Aid Form online at www.fafsa. ed.gov with CVCC federal school code 012182. - 2.
 Submit additional documentation, verification, corrections and information requested by the Office of Financial Aid or the agency that determines the student's eligibility. - 3.
 Complete additional forms (available in Financial Aid Office) if required for work study programs and loans.